moritzploss/ex-patterns/README.md

 ```

 Thus, you can think of the `otherwise` clause as a `when` function that takes
-the first non-matching function return as an argument. (that's excatly
+the first non-matching function return as an argument (that's exactly
 how it is implemented by the way!).
-Note though that while this is a great way
+While this is a great way to get your program
-to get you back on track when your program strayed away from the happy path,
-runtime errors will still be raised and the `suppose` function makes no attempt
+back on the happy path, runtime errors will still be raised and the `suppose`
-to catch them.
-Thus, it's good practice to carefully think about the non-matching
+function makes no attempt to catch them.
+Therefore, it's good practice to carefully
-patterns that you might encounter in your `suppose` clauses and to write an
+think about the non-matching patterns that you might encounter in your `suppose`
-`otherwise` clause for each one of them!
+clauses and to write an `otherwise` clause for each one of them!

 ### Callback Functions